• Home

 Military Parades

-Past news headlines included talk of President Trump’s desire to hold a military parade in the United States intended to rival or at least be similar to the Bastille Day parade in France.
+In past news, President Trump spoke of his desire to hold a military parade in the United States intended to rival or at least be similar to the Bastille Day parade in France.

-There were orders given to Pentagon officials in early 2018 to explore the concept, and plans for a grand military parade were postponed for future study.
-The notion of a big American military parade captured the imaginations of the media and military organizations alike.
+Pentagon officials received orders in early 2018 to explore the concept, and plans for a grand military parade were postponed until the 4th of July Parade in 2019.

 History of Military Parades